cdwertmann/redmine_wiki_r_plugin/README.md

 	www-data ALL=(nobody) NOPASSWD: /usr/bin/xvfb-run

 The file should be owned by root with permissions 0440.
+Ensure that */etc/sudoers* contains the line

+	#includedir /etc/sudoers.d

 Usage
 ----